Skip to content

 write_data(output_file)

-The result is a JSON-formatted output file with structured data written neatly and robustly.
+The result is a more robust and readable output file with structured data.
 The same principles can be applied to write any kind of file-based output from your Python programs.

 Conclusion